stoeps13/connections-doc/source/admin/customize/t_admin_navbar_create_files.md

     4. Save and close the customized file.

+    !!! note
-    **Note:** The **Apps** menu is always visible by default.
+    The **Apps** menu is always visible by default.
 If you remove all the applications that are listed by this menu, you also need to comment out this section in the header.jsp file:

     ```
     <li id="lotusBannerApps" class="<c:if test="${first}">lotusFirst</c:if> <c:if test="${'communities' != appName && 'profiles' != appName && 'homepage' != appName}">lotusSelected</c:if>"><%--